- Publish Date: 08-03-2019 / 3:58 AM

 2. High Blood Pressure

-The prevalence of hypertension in African-Americans is the highest in the whole world.
-High blood pressure increases a person’s risk to heart diseases and even brings permanent damage to one’s heart even before symptoms become evident.
+The prevalence of hypertension in African Americans is the highest in the whole world.
+High blood pressure increases a person’s risk of heart diseases and even brings permanent damage to one’s heart even before symptoms become evident.

-Another risk factor is obesity, to which African-Americans are disproportionately affected.
+Another risk factor is obesity, to which African Americans are disproportionately affected.
 In fact, among non-Hispanic blacks 20 years old and above, 63 percent of males and 77 percent of women are obese.
-Obesity without a doubt contributes to heart disease and heart attacks in all races.
+Obesity, without a doubt, contributes to heart disease and heart attacks in all races.

-Another heart disease awareness studies should center on diabetes regardless of race.
-Compared to non-Hispanic whites, African-Americans tend to be more vulnerable to diabetes, which is another critical risk factor to heart disease.
-While diabetes can be easily prevented, many do not spot the early warning signs or do not seek treatment because of their fear of complications.
+Another heart disease awareness study should center on diabetes regardless of race.
+Compared to non-Hispanic whites, African Americans tend to be more vulnerable to diabetes, which is another critical risk factor for heart disease.
+While diabetes can be easily prevented, many do not spot the early warning signs or seek treatment because of their fear of complications.

-These are just some of the reasons why African-Americans are more susceptible to heart disease.
-However, it is also important to remember that regardless of your race, you too can be at risk to this silent killer.
-With this, it is necessary to eat a balanced diet, exercise regularly, and maintain an active lifestyle to keep your cardiovascular system healthy.
-I hope you this article on heart disease and African American helped you learn the dangers of heart disease and how to prevent it no matter your race or ethnicity.
+These are just some of the reasons why African Americans are more susceptible to heart disease.
+However, it is also important to remember that regardless of your race, you too can be at risk to this silent killer—especially when it comes to your children being born with congenital heart disease.